-Hong-sub Lee, a former professor at Kyoto College of Computer Science and Graduate Institute of Information (KCGI), was recently appointed by the Korean government as the Chairman of the Personal Information Protection Committee (Ministerial level) directly under the President's Office.The term of office is from May 30, 2016 through May 2019.Similar to Japan, Korea is also in urgent need of strengthening its information security.The Korean government and people have high expectations for the skills of Professor Yi, who has a wealth of knowledge and experience.
+Hong-sub Lee, a former professor at The Kyoto College of Graduate Studies for Informatics (KCGI), was recently appointed by the Korean government as the Chairman of the Personal Information Protection Committee (Ministerial level) directly under the President's Office.The term of office will run from May 30, 2016 to May 2019.Korea, like Japan, is in urgent need of information security enhancement.The Korean government and public have high expectations for the skills of Professor Yi, who has a wealth of knowledge and experience.

 Former Professor Hong-Sup Lee has left KCGI to become President of the Council of Chief Information Security Officers (CISO) of Korea.At the same time, he is a member (commissioner) of the Personal Information Protection Commission directly under the Office of the President of the Republic of Korea and a professor at Konkuk University.He was a guest of honor at the KCG Group's 50th anniversary celebration held at the Kyoto International Conference Center on June 1, 2013, where he delivered a congratulatory speech.

 Former Professor Hong-Sup Lee holds an M.S. in Electronics Engineering from Hanyang University, Korea, and a Ph.D. in Computer Engineering from Daejeon University, Korea.
 He has served as Chairman of the Asia/Korea PKI Forum, President of the Korea Information Protection Agency (KISA), and President of the Korean Society of Protection Engineers.KCGI taught "Information Security/PKI" to students: - Policies for dealing with cyber crimes - Technical measures against hacking and viruses - Analysis of ISO international information security management standards necessary for secure information system operation - PKI standard certification technology for Internet identity verification and transaction information integrity maintenance.